rakeshp2007/ticket-app/readme.md

-Clone Project
+Clone Project,
-Copy config.json.dist to config.json and change the parameter values
+Copy config.json.dist to config.json and change the parameter values inside the configs folder